gazebosim/docs/ros_installation.md

 ### Gz simulator Ubuntu packages

-The easiest way of installing Gazebo is to use packages.
+The easiest way of installing Gazebo is to use binary packages.
 There are two main repositories which host Gz simulator and Gz libraries: one is `packages.ros.org` and the other is `packages.osrfoundation.org`.
 At the time of writing: